lzim/mtl/blue/session07/s07_facilitator/mtl_session07_say_checklist.md

 - [ ] How **Base case System Behavior** findings are explained by **Causal Loop Complexity Reveal** for team's priority.
 - [ ] **Decisions:** Based on what the team learned in this base case experiment, what **specific variables** at **what specific experiment values**  will the team use _Modeling to Learn_ to learn next?

-## Have Team Lead pull up the session 06 SEE guide Done/Do review
+## Have Team Lead pull up the session 06 SEE guide Done/Do review.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> \_____________ **Time 00:50-00:55**